scossu/lakesuperior/docs/cli.rst

 interactively (N.B. this may change in favor of parameters).

-The benchmark tool is able to create RDF sources, or non-RDF, or an equal mix of them, via POST or PUT, in the currently running LAKEsuperior server.
+The benchmark tool is able to create RDF sources, or non-RDF, or an equal mix of them, via POST or PUT, in the currently running Lakesuperior server.
 It runs single-threaded.

 The RDF sources are randomly generated graphs of consistent size and